quixio/quix-streams/docs/producer.md

 ```

 ## Step 2.
 Define a Topic and serialization
-When the `Application` is created, we may define the [`Topic`](https://quix.io/docs/quix-streams/v2-0-latest/api-reference/quixstreams.html#topic) object that we will be sending our data to.
+When the `Application` is created, we may define the [`Topic`](https://quix.io/docs/quix-streams/v2-0-latest/api-reference/quixstreams.html#topic) object that we will be publishing our data to.

 We will use [`Topic`](https://quix.io/docs/quix-streams/v2-0-latest/api-reference/quixstreams.html#topic) to serialize and deserialize the data.
 It will also help the `Application` instance to validate if the topic exists.